How to Find the Best Bank for Your Nonprofit in 2019

 Nonprofit Banks and Credit Unions

 With banks and credit unions serving local, regional, and national audiences, it can be difficult to pick just one.
-You should be looking for an institution that provides utility to your organization, address all of your needs.
+You should be looking for an institution that provides utility to your organization and addresses all of your needs.
 Within this category include those that cater to low-activity, low -balance businesses, as well as those banks with relationships similar to large businesses.
 Here are just a few national and local institutions to consider for your own nonprofit.
 Be sure to do thorough research and determine your long-term goals before deciding who can best support you.

 - US Bank: US Bank is a nationwide commercial bank offering nonprofit accounts.
 In addition to merchant services like credit card processing, they also have a low fee structure and 1,800 free transactions annually.
 They also offer interest-accruing accounts.

-- PNC Bank: PNC Bank’s offers checking accounts designed specifically for nonprofits.
+- PNC Bank: PNC Bank offers checking accounts designed specifically for nonprofits.
 These accounts include a business debit card and free online banking and bill pay—plus they don’t have a minimum balance requirement or any monthly maintenance fees.

 - Wells Fargo: Wells Fargo offers both checking and savings business accounts for nonprofits, both of which include online banking.
 They also provide payroll services, retirement plans, and merchant services, allowing you to link all services together under one roof.